willih/Azure-Pan/README.md

 - Before you use the custom ARM templates here, you must first deploy the related VM from the Azure Marketplace into the intended/destination Azure location.
 This enables programmatic access (i.e. template-based deployment) to deploy the VM from Azure Marketplace.
 You can then delete the Marketplace-based deployment if you don't need it.
 - For example, if you plan to use a custom ARM template to deploy a BYOL VM of VM-Series into Australia-East, then first deploy the BYOL VM from Marketplace into Australia.
 This is needed only the first time.
 You can then delete this VM and its related resources.
 Now your ARM templates, from GitHub or via CLI, will work.
 - The older Marketplace listing [VM-Series (BYOL) Solution Template](https://azure.microsoft.com/en-us/marketplace/partners/paloaltonetworks/vmseriesbyol-template2template2-3nic-3subnetbyol/) is deprecated; please do not use this template.
 Use the above listings in the Marketplace.

+# Proceed with Caution:
+These repositories contain default password information and should be used for Proof of Concept purposes only.
+If you wish to use this template in a production environment it is your responsibility to change the default passwords.